FAQ

 Final Phase

-Promo & distribution: Publishing and label administration, marketing including plugger and p.r, record launch or promo events.
+Promo & distribution: publishing and label administration, marketing including plugger and p.r, record launch or promo events.

 Emergency Funds